luciopaiva/heapify/README.md

 Tested libraries:

-- [Google Closure library](https://github.com/google/closure-library/blob/master/closure/goog/structs/heap.js) - a hugely popular library, but is the worst implementation with respect to performance;
+- [Google Closure library](https://github.com/google/closure-library/blob/master/closure/goog/structs/heap.js) - a hugely popular library, but it is the worst implementation with respect to performance;
-- [Fast Priority Queue](https://github.com/lemire/FastPriorityQueue.js) - runs comparably fast, but doesn't support inserting keys as well, so its implementation significantly limits what the user is able to achieve with it;
+- [Fast Priority Queue](https://github.com/lemire/FastPriorityQueue.js) - runs comparably fast, but doesn't support inserting keys either, so its implementation significantly limits what the user is able to achieve with it;
 - [FlatQueue](https://github.com/mourner/flatqueue) and [TinyQueue](https://github.com/mourner/tinyqueue) - two very nice queue implementations by Vladimir Agafonkin.
 They don't support the build method and that's why they're missing this benchmark.
-FlatQueue performs considerably well for an implementation that is not based on typed arrays.
+FlatQueue performs quite well for an implementation that is not based on typed arrays.

 ## Contributing